भा.कृ.अ.प. - भारतीय कृषि अनुसंधान संस्थान | ICAR-Indian Agricultural Research Institute

 • Temperature is suitable for sowing of fodder maize (Variety – African Tall) and lobia.
 Sowing of HM-4, hybrid cultivar of baby corn may also be done in this week.

-• In mango and citrus, irrigation should be avoided during flowering for good fruit setting.
+• In mango and citrus, during flowering irrigation should be avoided for good fruit setting.
 Constant monitoring of mango mealy bug and leaf hopper are advised.

 Members of Agro advisory Committee